top of page

 Therapy Garden caters to the world's international community, including expats, repatriates (returnees) and globally minded people of diverse ethnicities.
 Within Japan, I know that there are many Japanese people who feel more comfortable with an English speaking therapist, and I welcome you.

 I believe in the power of our collective experience and the comfort that comes with knowing we are not alone.
-Therapy Garden's Instagram account shines a light on the remarkable experiences of the international/ expat community.
+Our Instagram shines a light on the remarkable experiences of the international community.
 Group therapy is also available.

-Given that I have been a researcher for most of my life with a background in the science of Psychology, I am very particular about using tools & therapies that are backed by evidence.
-I focus on here-and-now therapies like Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Solution-Focused Therapy.
+Given that I have been a researcher for most of my life with a background in the science of Psychology, I am very particular about using tools & therapies that are backed by evidence like Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Solution-Focused Therapy.

 While there are lots of people out there giving advice, I believe you are the expert of your own life.
 At the same time, I don't "just listen".
 My role is to help you find your strengths, empowering you with information and tools to overcome your challenges.